David Carroll (biker): Hells Angels

 In Halifax, he worked as a pimp and demanded 40% of all the earnings made by the local prostitutes.
 One prostitute who felt that Carroll was the greediest pimp in Halifax complained to the police that he had given her a vicious beating because she refused to hand over 40% of her earnings to him.
-On 30 May 1986, Carroll together with the seven members of the Halifax chapter were all arrested and charged with living off the avails of prostitution.
-Carroll together the other accused were convicted and sentenced to one year in prison.
+On 30 May 1986, Carroll was arrested together with the seven members of the Halifax chapter and charged with living off the avails of prostitution.
+Carroll together with the other accused was convicted and sentenced to one year in prison.
 Prison psychiatric evaluations credited him with a genius intelligence quotient.
-The arrests and convictions nearly put an end to the Halifax chapter because Hells Angels rules require that all chapters must have at least six active members at any given moment, and that any chapters with less than six members will have their charters revoked, meaning that all of the remaining members will be automatically expelled.
-With the arrests and convictions of the entire Halifax chapter for the living off the avails of prostitution, Sonny Barger and the other American leaders of the Hells Angels were about to revoke the Halifax chapter's charter, leading Carroll to ask for the help of the Angel chapters in the Lower Mainland.
+The arrests and convictions nearly put an end to the Halifax chapter because Hells Angels rules require that all chapters must have at least six active members at any given moment, and that any chapters with fewer than six members will have their charters revoked, meaning that all of the remaining members will be automatically expelled.
+With the arrests and convictions of the entire Halifax chapter for living off the avails of prostitution, Sonny Barger and the other American leaders of the Hells Angels were about to revoke the Halifax chapter's charter, leading Carroll to ask for the help of the Angel chapters in the Lower Mainland.
 In response, the Hells Angels in British Columbia sent out six of their members to Halifax to serve as temporary members of the Halifax chapter for an average of two weeks in rotation until Carroll and the others were released.

 On 7 April 1988, Carroll was again charged with first-degree murder in connection with the death of a young man in Dartmouth said to be in a drug debt to the Hells Angels, a trial that again ended in his acquittal.
 In 1990, Carroll moved to Quebec.
 He settled in Morin-Heights, a village in the Laurentian Mountains north of Montreal, where he lived with his French-Canadian common-law wife and their son.
 Despite moving to Montreal, Carroll retained control of the Halifax chapter.
 Carroll controlled a drug pipeline running from Halifax to Montreal.
 Carroll became the patron of Dany Kane in 1991 and in 1992 taught Kane how to fire a handgun properly.